AkashGaonkar758/StudentCRUDApp/README.md

 );
 ```

 This table is automatically created when the backend starts, if it doesn't already exist.
+The backend, through the Spring Boot application, executes a SQL statement during the application’s startup (`@PostConstruct` annotation), ensuring the table is created in the `studentdb` database if it's not already present.

 ## Model-View-Controller (MVC) Architecture